I used to be a snacker.

 Surprisingly, it was not that hard to adopt the new habits that came with this new identity.
 But it wasn’t until I read James Clear’s book, Atomic Habits, that I learned the reason WHY this is.
 And how easy it was to lose 5lbs just because I changed one thing.

-“True behavior change is identity change,” he said in the book.
+“True behaviour change is identity change,” he said in the book.

 “You might start a habit because of motivation, but the only reason you’ll stick with one is that it becomes part of your identity.”